 Packing for school trips is always a challenge!
-If you suffer from the “packing-panic” syndrome – don’t worry, we’ve got you covered!
-We’ve put together a handy packing list to make sure you don’t forget any of the essentials.
+If you suffer from “packing-panic" syndrome - don’t worry, we’ve got you covered!
+We’ve put together a handy packing list to make sure your children don't forget their school trip essentials.

 1) Backpack & water bottle

-Get ready for a school trip with a lightweight and comfy backpack.
+Get ready for a school trip with a lightweight and comfortable backpack.
 Double-check if the straps are fully adjustable for a better fit and extra comfort.
-Don’t forget about a handy water bottle, refillable and ideal to keep your children hydrated on-the-go.
+Don’t forget about a reusable water bottle to keep your children hydrated on-the-go.

-A pair of comfy trainers or walking shoes is necessary to keep away blisters, as they are almost definitely going to be doing a lot of walking!
+A pair of comfortable trainers or walking shoes is necessary to keep away blisters, as your children are almost definitely going to be doing a lot of walking!

-Nothing beats wellies when it comes to practical packing.
-Obviously, they protect against big wet puddles and muddy yomps but they also have the benefit of no laces or Velcro so can be easily slipped on and off feet.
+when it comes to practical packing.
+Obviously, they protect against big wet puddles and muddy yomps, but they also have the benefit of no laces or Velcro so can be easily slipped on and off feet.

-A high factor sun lotion is essential, especially in the summer – your child’s lovely, young skin can get burnt even if it’s not boiling hot outside.
-You can’t guaranty they will pop some sunscreen on before taking part in the outdoor activities but at least if you pack it they have the choice!
+A high factor sun lotion is essential, especially in the summer.
+You can’t guarantee they will pop some sunscreen on before taking part in the outdoor activities but at least if you pack it they have the choice!